enescakir/lynder/README.md

 ## Lynder
-Lynder is a tutorial downloader.
+Lynder is a tutorial downloader from lynda.com website.

 You can download whole lectures of course by one-command.

 But able to download courses, you need to have Standard Lynda Account.

 It's just 24.99$.
-It's worth every penny.
+I think it's worth every penny.

 ### Requirements
 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)